 Pricing

-Tommy's Arcade charges by the hour, unlimited access to our library for the time allotment.
+Tommy's Arcade is an admissions-based establishment.
+There are no quarters or tokens to play the games.
+Your entry fee gains you access to our library for the time allotment.

 Here's how it works: You pay for whatever amount of time you like, and then you can play whatever you like.
-All our machines are set to free-play, no quarters or tokens!
+All our machines are set to free-play!

 All-Day-Play